zivankaraman/omicron/about.md

 ### About the author

-Zivan is a freelance data science & software engineering consultant, passionate about using mathematics, statistics, and computing to transform the data into actionable insights that can help solve real-world problems.
-Particularly fond of the R ecosystem has been using it even before it was created (using R ancestor S/S+ since the early 90s).
+Zivan is freelance data science & software engineering consultant, passionate about using mathematics, statistics, and computing to transform the data into actionable insights that can help solve real-world problems.
+Particularly fond of the R ecosystem, has been using it even before it was created (using R ancestor S/S+ since the early 90s).
 You can connect with him on LinkedIn <https://www.linkedin.com/in/zivankaraman/>.